shanmukhipriya99/Namaste-React/Episode-5/notes.md

   import MyComponent from "./MyComponent";
   ```

-- In `* as export`, it is used to import the whole module as a component and access the components inside the module.
+- In `* as`, it is used to import the whole module as a component and access the components inside the module.
-- In `* as export`, the component is exported from MyComponent.js file like:
+- In `* as`, the component is exported from MyComponent.js file like:

   ```sh
   export const MyComponent = () => {}